 You also need to note that UV purifiers are able to kill microorganisms but they do not remove them.
 This means that the dead microorganisms are still present in the water you consume.
 Though they are harmless.

 However, RO membranes are able to remove them completely although they do not have the capability of killing microorganisms like the UV lamps.
-To get the best results, you can look for a purifier with both UV and RO capabilities such as the Best Water Purifiers you find in this artcle on ECD.
+To get the best results, you can look for a purifier with both UV and RO capabilities such as the Top 5 Water Filters you find in this artcle on ECD.

 TDS in Input Water